perslab/CELLECT/README.md

 ```
 If you wish to use multiple cores you can pass the `-j` option followed by a number to specify how many otherwise CELLECT will be limited to one core for the most part.

-### Example
+## Example

-The config file is pre-configured to run an example which uses two expression specificity inputs created with [CELLEX](https://github.com/perslab/CELLEX) from two single cell expression atlases: [Mouse Nervous System](https://www.sciencedirect.com/science/article/pii/S009286741830789X) and Tabula Muris(https://www.nature.com/articles/s41586-018-0590-4).
+The config file is pre-configured to run an example which uses two expression specificity inputs created with [CELLEX](https://github.com/perslab/CELLEX) from two single cell expression atlases: [Mouse Nervous System](https://www.sciencedirect.com/science/article/pii/S009286741830789X) and [Tabula Muris](https://www.nature.com/articles/s41586-018-0590-4).

-The GWAS input are the UK Biobank's 1.1 million individual study on [Educational Attainment](https://www.nature.com/articles/s41588-018-0147-3) and 674 thousand individual study on Height (refrence missing).
+The GWAS input are the UK Biobank's 1.1 million individual study on [Educational Attainment](https://www.nature.com/articles/s41588-018-0147-3) and 674 thousand individual study on [Height](https://www.nature.com/articles/s41588-018-0144-6).

-If you have downloaded the CELLECT data then the config file is already set-up to run this example - it should take about an hour or two to complete (with SNPsnap windows this time may double or triple).
+If you have downloaded the CELLECT data then the config file is already set-up to run this example - it should take about an hour or two to complete with 20 cores (with SNPsnap windows this time may double or triple).